propellerlabsio/meteor-ui5-website/public/docs/tutorial/07-Accounts.md

       }
     },
 ```
-## Add a function to get input value from user to your view controller
+## Add a function to get input value from user registration form to your view controller
 Add a function to get input value in `webapp/Tasks.controller.js`
 ```js
      getInputValues: function(){